 Now, let's look at some of them in detail-

-The most common use of a queue is when a single resource is shared among multiple consumers, or asked to perform multiple tasks.
+This is one of the most common applications of queues where a single resource is shared among multiple consumers, or asked to perform multiple tasks.

 Imagine you requested a task first before your friend, but your friend got the output first?
 Wouldn’t you call it a corrupt system? (quite literally!)